A threshold result for loose Hamiltonicity in random regular uniform hypergraphs: More than one cycle

 For convenience, we say that $F$ is a \emph{subpartition of} $\Omega(n,r,s)$ whenever $F$ is a subpartition of some partition from $\Omega(n,r,s)$.
 For two subpartitions $F_1,F_2$ of $\Omega(r,n,s)$ let $\Pr(F_1\! \mid\!
 F_2)$ denote the probability that $\mathcal{F}(n,r,s)$ contains $F_1$ as a subpartition, conditioned on the event that $\mathcal{F}(n,r,s)$ contains $F_2$ as a subpartition.
 Equivalently, $\Pr(F_1\! \mid\!
 F_2)$ equals the probability that a uniform random element of the set

 contains $F_1$.
 If $F_2 =\emptyset$ then we simply write $\Pr(F_1)$.

-We say that two subpartitions $F_1$ and $F_2$ of $\Omega(n,r,s)$ are \textit{isomorphic} if there exists a permutation of the $rn$ points which induces a bijection between the parts of $F_1$ and $F_2$.
-We will call this permutation an \textit{isomorphism} between $F_1$ and $F_2$
+We say that two subpartitions $F_1$ and $F_2$ of $\Omega(n,r,s)$ are \textit{isomorphic} if there exists a permutation of the $rn$ points which induces a hypergraph isomorphism between $G(F_1)$ and $G(F_2)$.
+We will call this permutation an \textit{isomorphism} between $F_1$ and $F_2$.

 The next result is proved using a generalisation of the framework described in Section~\ref{s:framework}, but with less precision: here, the exact constants in the asymptotic expressions do not matter.